mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > In his room he thought it over and could not sit or sleep peacefully right through to the fifth watch.

 So, anyway, he couldn’t sleep because he was very concerned about his poem written on the wall.

-So his poem is pretty well-known by everyone as one of the Zen stories.
+So his poem is pretty well-known by everyone as one of the Zen stories:

 >> The body is a Bodhi tree,
 >> The mind like a bright mirror stand.
 >> Time and again brush it clean,
 >> And let no dust alight.

-And later, I think Hui Neng wrote the ...
-I think page 56, Hui Neng also wrote his poem.
+And later, Hui Neng also wrote his poem...
+I think page [57].
 His poem is,

 > Originally Bodhi has no tree,
 > The bright mirror has no stand.